Dignity, Privacy and Respect

 Who Should Take the Dignity, Privacy, and Respect Online Training?

-1. Healthcare Professionals: Nurses, doctors, and healthcare assistants who work directly with patients.
+1. Healthcare Workers: Nurses, doctors, and healthcare assistants who work directly with patients.

 2. Social Care Workers: Individuals providing care and support in community or residential settings.